mwingerson/GPIO_expander_w_dht22/README.md

 set 7  clr 7  stat 7
 humid

 'set X' commands set the GPIO channel(x) to HIGH
+        - X - GPIO channel to set.
+Value range <3-7>

 'clr X' commands set the GPIO channel(x) to LOW
+        - X - GPIO channel to clear.
+Value range <3-7>

 'stat X' commands return '1' if the channel is set to HIGH or returns '0' if the channel is set to LOW
+        - X - GPIO channel to request the state of.
+Value range <3-7>

-'humid' returns the temperature in fahrenheit and humidity in percent in floating point numbers
+'humid' returns the humidity in percent and then temperature in fahrenheit in floating point numbers
+        - first line returned is humidity
+        - second line returned is temperature in fahrenheit